ninewise/dissertation/introduction/chapter.md

 on division by visible characteristics.
 These organisms are more easily classified by studying their genetic material, carried by biopolymers.

-## The Central Dogma of molecular biology
+## The central dogma of molecular biology

 The most well-known carrier of genetic material is without doubt DNA, or Deoxyribonucleic acid (Figure \ref{fig:dna}).
 A DNA molecule is a long